 It is important to discuss your feelings and communicate concerns about physical contact.
 This may be something new for both you and your partner since many people do not talk about sex very much.
+Communication is important even when a partner withdraws (which men sometimes do when experiencing depression, anger, and/or dealing with loss).
+Sexual dysfunction and continence issues can be among the most personal and isolating a man can face.

 Communication can be key to decreasing misunderstanding.
 Your loving and accepting approach to your partner can decrease the pressure he puts on himself about sexual performance.
-Let you partner know that affection and intimacy are important too and are not compromised by erectile dysfunction.
+Let your partner know that affection and intimacy are important too and are not compromised by erectile dysfunction (ED).
 You and your partner can cuddle and be sexual in ways that do not require erections.
+Sex and intimacy can provide a deeper connectedness with a partner, in addition to pleasure and orgasms.
 All sex can be enjoyable and most men and their partners can climax without penetrative sex.
-Climax is independent of erections and men who have erectile dysfunction from prostate cancer treatment are typically able to climax pleasurably without difficulty.
+Climax is independent of erections and men who have ED from prostate cancer treatment are typically able to climax even with no erection at all.
+Women primarily climax from clitoral stimulation and do not need a hard penis in the vagina to climax.